 Employers do this online in their .GOV payroll account using what is called ‘RTI submissions‘.
-An RTI submission contains all the essential pieces of information about the payroll you have run, so it can be passed to HMRC so that each individuals tax records can be updated and they know how much tax & national insurance to expect to be paid over to them by the 22nd of each month.
+An RTI submission contains all the essential pieces of information about the payroll you have run.
+After which, it can be passed to HMRC so that each individuals tax records can be updated.
+Plus, it lets them know how much tax & National Insurance to expect to be paid over to them by the 22nd of each month.

 8. Producing Payslips

-A payslip is a legal document, either issued digitally or on paper, detailing how much an employee has been paid as well as any deductions made from their pay.
+A payslip is a legal document, either issued digitally or on paper.
+It details how much an employee has been paid as well as any deductions made from their pay.
 The purpose of a payslip is to give the individual being paid absolute clarity on how much they’ve been paid and why deductions have been made before their salary hits their bank account.

-As an employer, it is your legal responsibility to provide your employees with a payslip every time you pay them so they can see what deductions you’ve made from their salary and why.
+As an employer, it is your legal responsibility to provide your employees with a payslip every time you pay them.
+This is so they can see what deductions you’ve made from their salary and why.
 How you choose to produce your payslip depends on how you decide to run your payroll.

 9. Choosing a Payroll System

-If you choose to DIY it then accountants and small business owners tend to rave about using the HMRC’s Basic PAYE Tools which is a free payroll software from HMRC suitable for employers with up to 10 members of staff.
+If you choose to DIY it, then accountants and small business owners tend to rave about using the HMRC’s Basic PAYE Tools.
+This is a free payroll software from HMRC suitable for employers with up to 10 members of staff.

 - How to Register as an Employer with HMRC